rkuma183/wilsonmar.github.io/_posts/2016-05-11-histograms.md

 0. Press Ctrl+Enter to save the formula.
 0. Double-click on the lower-right corner to populate the rest

-   ## Calculate percentages
+   ### Calculate total and percentages

-0. Add a total in a blank row in the Frequency column.
+0. Add a total in a blank row under data rows in the Frequency column.
 0. Format the total cells with borders top and bottom.
-0. Click the cell holding the total and pressl Alt+=
+0. Click the cell holding the total and press <strong>Alt+=</strong>.

+0. PROTIP: Verify that the total matches the number of rows in the data being analyzed.

 0. Create a percentage formula.
 Put a $ in front of the row number.
 0. Double-click on the lower-right corner of the first formula to populate the rest of the rows.
 0. Highlight the Percentage cells and format it as Percents.

-   ## Bar Chart
+   ### Bar Chart

 0. Highlight the category data and percent, including the headings.
 0. Click Insert tab, Stacked bar.